Simple Steps to Start Saving

 Step 5: Choose your savings tools

 It’s time to choose a place for your savings to call home.
-For long-term savings, look at an option like a share certificate at Abilene Teachers FCU.
+For long-term savings, look at an option like a savings certificate (often called a CD) at Abilene Teachers FCU.

-Keep that emergency fund and other short-term savings in an account that allows you to make withdrawals without asking too many questions, like a checking or savings account at Abilene Teachers FCU.
+Keep that emergency fund and other short-term savings in an account that allows you to make withdrawals without asking too many questions, like a checking, savings, or money market savings account at Abilene Teachers FCU.

 Step 6: Make it automatic